Boppalex/MoonshotProject/documents/functional/functional.md

 #### c.
 Intelligent Recipe Suggestions via Chatbot

 - **User Interaction:**
-  - An AI-powered chatbot interacts with users to help them find recipes based on available ingredients or specific preferences.
+  - A chatbot interacts with users to help them find recipes based on available ingredients or specific preferences.
 It can understand natural language and suggest recipes accordingly.

 - **Conversational Guidance:**
   - The chatbot refines search criteria through dialogue.
 It can ask follow-up questions like "Do you prefer vegetarian recipes?" or "Do you have any dietary restrictions?" to suggest appropriate recipes.